ultimatemember/docs-v3/src/um-stripe/article/1606-introduction-to-ultimate-members-stripe-extension.md

  Ultimate Member: Stripe extension is developed to allow you to integrate Stripe Checkout Page and Customer Billing features on your site.
 Here are the main features of the UM Stripe extension:

 - <strong>Embedded Checkout Support</strong> allows you to host the Stripe Checkout form on your site.
-With this, the user will be redirected to your site's checkout page instead of a Stripe-hosted checkout page.
+By enabling this setting, you can now host the Stripe Checkout form directly on your website, providing a seamless checkout experience for your customers.
+No more redirections to Stripe-hosted pages!
+With Embedded Checkout Support, your customers can complete their transactions without ever leaving your website.
 - <strong>Checkout &amp; Customer Billing Pages</strong> allow users to pay, subscribe, and manage plans on your site.
 - <strong>Restrict Contents by Stripe Plans and Prices</strong> allows you to restrict content (shortcodes, posts, pages, tags, and taxonomies) by Stripe plans or prices.
 - <strong>Update a user's role by Stripe subscription statuses via Webhook</strong>